dantleech/blog/content/posts/2024-08-29-col-de-tourmalet.md

 *Sandwich*

 The mist increased and I was climbing and only seeing the road ahead of me.
-It was chilly and there were few cyclists - probably they saw the weather forcast and decided to avoid the climb.
+It was chilly and there were few cyclists - probably they saw the weather forecast and decided to avoid the climb.

 ![OpenCamera/IMG_20240829_152708.jpg](/images/spain2024/202408281956-16starttourmalet.jpg)